NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ## `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, `writeShellScriptBin` {#trivial-builder-textwriting}

-`nixpkgs` provides a number of functions that produce derivations which write text into the Nix store.
-These include `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin`, each of which is documented below.
+Nixpkgs provides the following functions for producing derivations which write text into the Nix store:  `writeTextFile`, `writeText`, `writeTextDir`, `writeScript`, `writeScriptBin`, `writeShellScript`, and `writeShellScriptBin`.

+`writeText`, `writeTextDir`, `writeScript`, and `writeScriptBin`  are convenience functions over `writeTextFile`.

-These are useful for creating files from Nix expressions, which may be scripts or non-executable text files, depending on which of the functions is used and the arguments it takes.
+These are useful for creating files from Nix expressions, which may be scripts or non-executable text files.

 The result of each of these functions will be a derivation.
 When you coerce the resulting derivation to text, it will evaluate to the *store path*.
 Importantly, it will not include the destination subpath produced by the particular function.
 So, for example, given the following expression: